feketemirkea/Autonomous-4x4-rover-with-android-app-and-python-image-processing/readme.md

 This rover is my final project for the university.
+This is the main code I used from other repositories used for guidelines.

 The rover has the following features for the arduino side: